jeremiedubuis/react-i-router/readme.md

  ```

 The Router component needs a domain and currentUrl prop to parse the URL.
 This allows the library to work for SSR as well as client side rendering.

+The router can take an optional prefix parameter that you can use to match existing url patterns.

 ## Patterns